NicolasRR/OptML/README.md

 To use *dnn_mnist.py* you have to activate the base environment inside the container, to do so you can execute `conda activate`.
 It may be necessary to execute `conda init bash` in a terminal inside the container and then open a new one to be able to use conda.
 Once the base environment is activated you can run python *dnn_mnist.py* and you will start training.
 The python script accepts as arguments *world_size* that you can use to specify the number of nodes for training: $1$ parameter server + $n-1$ workers.

 Option 2:
-For WSL, run in bash `python3 dnn_mnist.py` or `python3 dnn_mnist.py --world_size N` with $N \geqslant 2$.
+For WSL, run in bash `python3 dnn_sync_train.py --dataset mnist` or `python3 dnn_sync_train.py --dataset mnist --world_size N` with $N \geqslant 2$.

 ### Some examples
 - The following command will train two workers synchronously, on 10% of MNIST train dataset, trainloaders will use a batch size of 64, and the SGD optimizer a learning rate of $10^{-2}$ and momentum of $0.5$, at the end of training the global accuracy of the model will be printed and the model will not be saved.
 As `--epochs EPOCHS` is not precised, the default value of epochs will be used: $1$. <br>
-`python3 dnn_mnist_sync_train.py --world_size 3 --train_split 0.1 --lr 0.01 --momentum 0.5 --batch_size 64 --model_accuracy --no_save_model`
+`python3 dnn_mnist_sync_train.py --dataset mnist --world_size 3 --train_split 0.1 --lr 0.01 --momentum 0.5 --batch_size 64 --model_accuracy --no_save_model`

 - The following command will train 3 workers synchronously, on 50% of MNIST train dataset, trainloaders will split the 50% of trainset in 3 equal parts for each worker ($60k \Rightarrow 30k \Rightarrow 10k$, $10k$, $10k$), in this configuration workers will not **share** samples (each worker has its distinct trainset).
 At the end of training, the accuracy of each worker, and global model will be printed, and the model will be saved. <br>
-`python3 dnn_mnist_sync_train.py --train_split 0.5 --model_accuracy --worker_accuracy`
+`python3 dnn_mnist_sync_train.py --dataset mnist --train_split 0.5 --model_accuracy --worker_accuracy`

 - The following command will train 5 workers synchronously, on the full MNIST train dataset, trainloaders will use a batch size of 1, and model accuracy will be printed at the end.
-With the `--digits` flag, the 10 digits will be splitted evenly between the workers.
+With the `--split_labels` flag, the 10 digits will be splitted evenly between the workers.
 For this example, we have 5 workers, meaning that each worker will train on two randomly chosen digits in $\[0,9\]$, here is an illustrative example:

 <div align="center">